FeiLiuEM/PageRank-weight-drug/README.md

 # PageRank-weight-drug

-Weighted PageRank in drug development based on AI technology.
+This is an application of weighted PageRank in drug development.
+It's based on PageRank by python library `networkx`.